dgraph-io/dgraph/wiki/content/query-language/index.md

 Dgraph's GraphQL+- is based on Facebook's [GraphQL](https://facebook.github.io/graphql/).
 GraphQL wasn't developed for Graph databases, but it's graph-like query syntax, schema validation and subgraph shaped response make it a great language choice.
 We've modified the language to better support graph operations, adding and removing features to get the best fit for graph databases.
 We're calling this simplified, feature rich language, ''GraphQL+-''.

-{{% notice "note" %}}GraphQL+- is a work in progress.
-We're adding more features and we might further simplify existing ones.{{% /notice %}}
+GraphQL+- is a work in progress.
+We're adding more features and we might further simplify existing ones.

 ## Take a Tour - https://tour.dgraph.io

 This document is the Dgraph query reference material.
 It is not a tutorial.
-It's designed as a reference for users who already know how to write queries in GraohQL+- but need to check syntax, or indices, or functions, etc.
+It's designed as a reference for users who already know how to write queries in GraphQL+- but need to check syntax, or indices, or functions, etc.

-If you are new to Dgraph and want to learn how to use Dgraph and GraphQL+-, take the tour - https://tour.dgraph.io
+{{% notice "note" %}}If you are new to Dgraph and want to learn how to use Dgraph and GraphQL+-, take the tour - https://tour.dgraph.io{{% /notice %}}

 ### Running examples

 The examples in this reference use a database of 21 million triples about movies and actors.
 The example queries run and return results.
 The queries are executed by an instance of Dgraph running at https://play.dgraph.io/.
 To run the queries locally or experiment a bit more, see the Getting Started guide on how to start Dgraph and how to load the 21million and tourism (for location queries) datasets.

-## Base Query Syntax

-**TODO ... grammar in here??? with basic query evaluation description**
+## GraphQL+- Fundamentals

+A GraphQL+- query finds nodes based on search criteria, matches patterns in a graph and returns a graph as a result.

+A query is composed of nested blocks, starting with a query root.
+The root finds the initial set of nodes against which the following graph matching and filtering is applied.

+### Returning Values

+Each query has a name, specified at the query root, and the same name identifies the results.

+If an edge is of a value type, the value can be returned by giving the edge name.

+Query Example: In the example dataset, as well as edges that link movies to directors and actors, movies have a name, release date and identifiers for a number of well known movie databases.
+This query, with name `bladerunner`, and root matching a movie name, returns those values for the early 80's sci-fi classic "Blade Runner".

+{{< runnable >}}
+{
+  bladerunner(func: eq(name, "Blade Runner")) {
+    _uid_
+    name
+    initial_release_date
+    netflix_id
+  }
+}
+{{< /runnable >}}

+The query first searches the graph, using indexes to make the search efficient, for all nodes with a `name` edge equalling "Blade Runner".
+For the found node the query then returns the listed outgoing edges.

+Every node had a unique identifier.
+The `_uid_` edge in the query above returns that identifier.
+If the required node is already known, rather than applying a function with `func:`, the node can be found directly with `id:`.
+If a node has an XID, it can also be found in the same way.

+Query Example: "Blade Runner" movie data found by UID.

+{{< runnable >}}
+{
+  bladerunner(id: 0x3cf6ed367ae4fa80) {
+    _uid_
+    name
+    initial_release_date
+    netflix_id
+  }
+}
+{{< /runnable >}}

+A query can match many nodes and return the values for each.

+Query Example: All nodes that have either "Blade" or "Runner" in the name.

+{{< runnable >}}
+{
+  bladerunner(func: anyofterms(name, "Blade Runner")) {
+    _uid_
+    name
+    initial_release_date
+    netflix_id
+  }
+}
+{{< /runnable >}}

+### Expanding Graph Edges

+A query expands edges from node to node by nesting query blocks.

+Query Example: The actors and characters played in "Blade Runner"
+{{< runnable >}}
+{
+  brCharacters(func: eq(name, "Blade Runner")) {
+    name
+    initial_release_date
+    starring {
+      performance.actor {
+        name  # actor name
+      }
+      performance.character {
+        name  # character name
+      }
+    }
+  }
+}
+{{< /runnable >}}

+#### Comments

+Anything on a line following a `#` is a comment

+### Applying Filters

+The query root finds an initial set of nodes and the query proceeds by returning values and following edges to further nodes - any node reached in the query is found by traversal after the search at root.
+The nodes found can be filtered by applying `@filter`, either after the root or at any edge.

+Query Example: "Blade Runner" director Ridley Scott's movies released before the year 2000.
+{{< runnable >}}
+{
+  scott(func: eq(name, "Ridley Scott")) {
+    name
+    initial_release_date
+    director.film @filter(le(initial_release_date, "2000")) {
+      name
+      initial_release_date
+    }
+  }
+}
+{{< /runnable >}}

+Query Example: Movies with either "Blade" or "Runner" in the title and released before the year 2000.

+{{< runnable >}}
+{
+  bladerunner(func: anyofterms(name, "Blade Runner")) @filter(le(initial_release_date, "2000")) {
+    _uid_
+    name
+    initial_release_date
+    netflix_id
+  }
+}
+{{< /runnable >}}

 ### Language Support